ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

   ```

 - when we can ommit parenthesys (only one arg)
+  - `one paramenter -> we can remove the parenthesys`
 - when we can ommit curly braces (only one line)
+  - `The braces can only be omitted if the function directly returns an expression.`

 - "Normal" vs "Arrow" functions
   - quite much the same
   - in some cases we'll need to use one or the other (scope / this)

+- Arrow functions don't have their own bindings to `this`.
+  - "Arrow function expressions should only be used for non-method functions because they do not have their own `this`"

 - Arrow functions... "this" is the difference:
 ![this is the difference](./images/arrow-functions-this-is-the-difference.jpg)